Person

 Overview

-The central theme of my work has been to better understand how environmental changes (e.g., climate, land cover) and perturbations (e.g., land use, agricultural management) in the Anthropocene govern the functioning of the Earth’s critical zone and how this interaction influences soil physical environment evolution, hydrologic cycles, biogeochemical processes, soil-climate feedback loops, and ecosystem services.
+The central theme of my work has been to understand how environmental changes (e.g., climate, land cover) and perturbations (e.g., land use, agricultural management) in the Anthropocene govern the functioning of the Earth’s critical zone and how this interaction influences soil physical environment evolution, hydrologic cycles, biogeochemical processes, soil-climate feedback loops, and ecosystem services.

 Research Focus

-Soil Hydrologic Processes; Geostatistics
+Soil Physical and Hydrologic Processes; Geostatistics

 Teaching Focus

-Soil Physics
+Environmental Soil Physics

 Courses